Warkworth & District Museum: Location

 The museum is located to the south of the town of Warkworth in Parry Kauri Park, a two hectare kauri tree reserve.
-The park includes the McKinney kauri which reached a height of 38 metres and is estimated to be around 800 years old.
+The park includes the McKinney kauri which reached a height of 38 m and is estimated to be around 800 years old.
 The reserve features a walkway, primarily on boardwalk.
 The grove of kauri trees has been tended by a local organisation, the Kauri Bushmen's Association, since the 1960s.

 History

 A museum for the Warkworth area was first discussed at a town meeting in the early 1970s by local residents Jack Keys and Ken McInnes.
 By 1977, fundraising and permission for the museum had been obtained.
 The museum incorporated as a society in 1979, opening the following year on 21 September 1980.
 The museum opened gradually, with the second stage, the two-storey Parry Wing, opening in 1983.

 In 1998, the Founders Wing was opened by Governor General Michael Hardie Boys.
 Over the next seven years, small historical buildings were added to the complex, including the old Warkworth jail, a United States Military army hut from World War II, and the Mahurangi Heads Post Office.